Are You a Pefect Mom?

 Women are busy.
 Women were busy in the past and women will be busy in the future.
 It’s a fact we all accept at some point in our lives.
 Kind of like, stretch marks won’t go away, wrinkles are unavoidable, toddlers have tantrums and laundry…never…ever…ends.
 I bet our fore-mothers accepted the same facts and like all women do, [read the full article]

 Who is She?

-Thank you for stopping by.
-No Makeup Required is a place just for you, to sit back, relax, and be yourself.
+Welcome girlfriend!
+No Makeup Required is a place just for you, to sit back, relax, and find yourself.